"How do I get a data science job?"

 You'd know the highly specific knowledge gaps you must close given your educational and professional background.

-Your money, time, and effort would be spent wisely and to great effect as you could just concentrate on creating highly effective data science projects showcasing your best work.
+Your money, time, and effort would be spent wisely and to great effect in attaining your dream data science job.

 You'd be motivated, sure, and enthusiastic about having the right data science position within your reach.